Find Grad Schools

 21 Yearly Graduations

 Naval Postgraduate School is the 9th most popular school in the nation for students seeking a master's degree in command control ops.
 Roughly 2,800 attend the school each year.
-The command control ops program at Naval Postgraduate School awarded 21 master's degrees during the 2020-2021 school year.
-About 14% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 21 people received their master's degree in command control ops from Naval Postgraduate School.
+Around 5% of these students were from an underrepresented racial-ethnic group, and 5% were women.

 #10